JeongjinLee88/Transformed-Linear-Prediction-for-Extremes/README.md

 ### Rdata files for simulation study:

-* CPour.RData: contains angular components and angular point masses obtained from the completely positive decomposition of the estimated prediction TPDM.
+* CPout.RData: contains angular components and angular point masses obtained from the completely positive decomposition of the estimated prediction TPDM.

 ### Rdata files for applications: